 What is Ida Nadi?

 As mentioned, there are three main Nadis.
 One focuses on the creative, lunar, feminine, cooling side, while another focuses on the analytical, solar, masculine, and heating side.
 This third is the balance between the two.

 The Ida Nadi is the energy that flows through the left side of the body.
-It begins in the pelvis and flows upwards to the left nostril.
-This Nadi is the feminine energy, as well as thought to be the lunar energy.
-It is thought to have a cooling effect on the body.
-This energy line is also thought to be tied to our creative self.
+The feminine energy begins in the pelvis and flows upwards to the left nostril.
+It is thought to be lunar energy and has a cooling effect on the body.
+This energy line is also believed to be tied to our creative self.

 What is Pingali Nadi

 The Pingali Nadi is the energy that flows through the right side of the body.
 It begins on the right side of the pelvis and ends at the right nostril.
 It is thought to be masculine energy and associated with the sun and causes a heating effect.
 This line of energy is believed to be connected to our analytical self.